 Hugo is a family film that ultimately gets swallowed whole by the filmmakers’ passion.
 It makes for an entertaining and informative essay on the skill and vision of turn-of-the-century filmmakers, but if people are anticipating a fun story about a scrappy kid and his mischievous adventures, then this is not that movie.
 Hugo benefits from terrific visuals, strong acting, and Scorsese’s blend of whimsy and innocence without stooping to anything crass or lowbrow.
 Hugo aspires for the rich, romantic experience of a Jean-Pierre Jeunet film (Amelie, A Very Long Engagement) but comes up short.
 Hugo is at turns charming and magical but as a narrative it is too often flimsy, a wispy thing meant to lead to Scorsese’s love letter.
 It’s a fine and fitting tribute but even the best and most powerful love letter can only go so far, never mind the hassle of special 3D glasses.

 Nate’s Grade: B

-Posted on December 6, 2011, in 2011 Movies and tagged adventure, asa butterfield, ben kingsley, book, chloe grace moritz, christopher lee, drama, emily mortimer, jude law, martin scorsese, michael stuhlbarg, movies, oscar, period, ray winstone, sacha baron-cohen.
+Posted on December 6, 2011, in 2011 Movies and tagged adventure, asa butterfield, ben kingsley, book, chloe grace moritz, christopher lee, drama, emily mortimer, jude law, martin scorsese, michael stuhlbarg, movies, oscars, period film, ray winstone, sacha baron-cohen.
 Bookmark the permalink.
 Leave a comment.